openconfig/featureprofiles/feature/gribi/vrf_policy_driven_te/README.md

 #### Test-5: match on "default term", send to default VRF

-TE-2.4.3: 4in4 Cluster Traffic on WAN-facing Ports [Note: before opensource this test, we need to reword this test to obscure Google traffic flow]

 Tests support for TE disabled IPinIP IPv4 (IP protocol 4) cluster traffic arriving on WAN facing ports.
 Specifically, this test verifies the tunnel traffic identification using ipv4_outer_src_111 and ipv4_outer_src_222 in the VRF selection policy.

 1. Apply vrf selection policy `vrf_selection_policy_w` to DUT port-1.